urbao/stockoala/code/collector/README.md

 ## Features

 - automatically collect TWSE and TPEX data from official website
-- duration date of collection can be set by user
+- duration of collection can be set by user
-- data is stored in txt file named based on the Monday date
+- data is stored in txt file named based on the **Monday** date
-- final result is compared the weekly Max/min price of that week
+- final result is compared the **weekly Max/min price** of duration

 ## Authors